 The Children’s Trust Fund’s “Not Even For A Minute” Campaign encourages parents and caregivers to NEVER leave children unattended in or around automobiles.
-Left alone in a vehicle for a short time, a child is in danger of dehydration, overheating, hyperthermia, injury, abduction and even death.
+Left alone in a vehicle for a short time, a child is in danger of heat stroke, dehydration, overheating, hyperthermia, injury, abduction and even death.

 Temperatures in cars soar quickly.
 Even with a window cracked, the temperature inside a car can reach very high and dangerous temperatures within minutes.
 In these extreme conditions, children can die or suffer a permanent disability in a matter of minutes.

-- NEVER leave children unattended in or around an automobile, not even with the windows down.
+- NEVER leave children alone in or around vehicles, not even with the windows down.
 This applies to pets as well.

 - Make your child as visible as possible.
 Place rear-facing car seats in the middle of the back seat.